xcube-dev/xcube/docs/source/opener_parameters_api.md

 To work around some of the restrictions of point (2) above, a dataset MAY be presented by the opener as multiple "virtual" datasets with different parameter schemas.
-For instance, the hypothetical dataset described above could be offered not as a single dataset `envdata` but as two datasets `envdata:sensor-a` (with a fixed *sensor_type* of A) and `envdata:sensor-b`, (with a fixed *sensor_type* of B), offering different sets of permitted variables.
+For instance, the hypothetical dataset described above MAY be offered not as a single dataset `envdata` but as two datasets `envdata:sensor-a` (with a fixed *sensor_type* of A) and `envdata:sensor-b`, (with a fixed *sensor_type* of B), offering different sets of permitted variables.